-Head coach Charlie Hickey begins his 16th season at the helm of the Central Connecticut State University baseball program in 2015.
-In his previous 15 seasons, the Blue Devils have won four Northeast Conference titles, and advanced to the NCAA Tournament is each of those seasons.
-Under Hickey, Central has posted at least 25 wins in nine straight seasons and 13 years overall.
+Head coach Charlie Hickey begins his 18th season at the helm of the Central Connecticut State University baseball program in 2017.
+In his previous 17 seasons, Hickey has guided the Blue Devils to four Northeast Conference titles, and an NCAA Tournament appearance in each of those seasons.
+Under Hickey, Central has posted at least 25 wins in 13 seasons, including a school-record 41-win campaign in 2004.

 Central reached the 25-win plateau for a ninth consecutive season in 2014 and earned the second seed for the NEC Tournament.
 The Blue Devils finished the season with a 27-22 overall mark and a 14-10 record in NEC contests.
 Four players earned All-NEC honors, with two each being placed on the First and Second Teams.

 2013 was a memorable year for Hickey as he posted his 500th career victory as a head coach.
 Hickey reached the milestone with a 9-4 road victory at Hartford on May 14, 2013.
 The Blue Devils finished the season with a 28-25 overall record and a 16-16 mark in NEC action.
 The Blue Devils placed one player on the NEC First Team and Three on the Second Team.

 In 2012 Central finished 28-24 overall and 19-13 in the NEC, making it to their seventh consecutive NEC Tournament.
 The Blue Devils had two players honored on the All-Conference First Team, and two more were placed on the Second Team.